cair/PyTsetlinMachineCUDA/README.md

 Using conjunctive clauses in propositional logic to represent patterns, Tsetlin machines (https://arxiv.org/abs/1804.01508) have obtained competitive performance in terms of accuracy, memory footprint, energy, and learning speed on diverse machine learning benchmarks (image classification, regression and natural language understanding).

 In the parallel and asynchronous architecture implemented here, each conjunctive clause runs in its own thread for massive parallelism.
-The clauses access the training examples simultanously, updating themselves and local voting tallies in the process.
+The clauses access the training examples simultaneously, updating themselves and local voting tallies in the process.

 A team of Tsetlin Automata, which also can run efficiently in parallel with special-purpose hardware, composes each clause.
 The Tsetlin Automata thus drive the entire learning process.
 These are rewarded/penalized according to three local rules that optimize global behaviour (see https://github.com/cair/TsetlinMachine).